 Dad stood for Christ.
 Period.
 He was guided by the Bible.
 Period.

 John was his favorite book.
-Palms 121, his favorite passage.
+Psalm 121, his favorite passage.
 Romans 5:8, his favorite scripture.

 Every night dad gathered our family in the den and read scripture to us.
 We would each take a turn praying aloud.
 At the time, I didn’t understand “why.”
 And quite frankly, I didn’t always want to pray, much less pray aloud.